Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 There are two main components of transport governance; ownership and operations.
 Ownership involves who is the owner of the terminal site and facilities (including equipment):

-- Public ownership is common because of the economic and strategic importance of many types of terminals.
+- Public ownership.
+Common because of the economic and strategic importance of many terminals.
 In several jurisdictions, passenger railroads are owned by the national government, and the passenger stations are thus under the control of the state-owned railway company, as is the case in China, Europe, and North America.
-Public ownership of ports and airports is also prevalent and can take place at the state or municipal levels of government.
+Public ownership of ports and airports is also prevalent and can occur at the state or municipal levels of government.
 Under public ownership, investment in infrastructure and planning future expansion is carried out by the public authority using public monies or public guarantees for capital borrowed from private markets.
 The private sector is then offered leasing opportunities through concessions in which terms and duration can be negotiated.

-- Private ownership is less evident in transport terminals.
-There are numerous exceptions for certain modes, such as road freight (distribution centers), rail freight transport in North America (terminals and rights of way), and where privatization has taken place in ports and airports in the United Kingdom and New Zealand.
+- Private ownership.
+Less evident in transport terminals, but there are numerous exceptions for specific modes.
+Examples include road freight (distribution centers), rail freight transport in North America (terminals and rights of way), and where privatization has taken place in ports and airports in the United Kingdom and New Zealand.
 Here, private capital is used to provide infrastructure.

 Operations involve the day-to-day management and carrying out of terminal activities:

-- Public control of operations is typical in many ports, state-controlled railroads, and publicly-owned airports.
+- Public control.
+This is typical in many ports, state-controlled railroads, and publicly-owned airports.
 In these cases, the public authority provides the handling equipment, contracts with the labor force, and operates the rail, airport, and port terminals.

 Public ownership and operations have been important in many modes because of the strategic importance of transport and the long-term investments required that the private sector may be incapable or unwilling to make.
-In this way, the terminals can be owned and operated as public goods and can be integrated with public regional and national economic policies.
-On the other hand, public facilities are seen as slow to respond to market conditions, with a propensity to over-invest in non-economic developments, and with high costs to the users.
-The default is commonly to leave the governance structure as it is since inertia is the usual norm for managing large infrastructures.
+In this way, the terminals can be owned and operated as public goods and integrated with regional and national economic policies.
+On the other hand, public facilities are seen as slow to respond to market conditions, with a propensity to over-invest in non-economic developments, and with high user costs.
+The default commonly leaves the governance structure as it is since inertia is the usual norm for managing large infrastructures.

 - 9.1 – The Nature of Transport Policy